Petlaz/health-xai-prediction/reports/final_report_draft.md

 ---

-### 2.7 Local Explainability & Deployment Readiness (Weeks 5–6)
+### 3.7 Local Explainability & Deployment Readiness (Weeks 5–8 Plan)
-- **Automated explainability pipeline:** `src/explainability.py` now batches SHAP (TreeExplainer for RandomForest/XGBoost, KernelExplainer for the neural network) and LIME outputs for both validation and test splits.
-Artefacts—dot/bar plots, force PNGs, LIME HTML reports, and mean |SHAP| rankings—are stored under `results/explainability/{model}/`, with manifests (`xai_summary_<split>.csv`) to simplify documentation.
+- **Explainability pipeline:** Once tuned models are available, `src/explainability.py` and `notebooks/05_explainability_tests.ipynb` will be expanded to generate SHAP (TreeExplainer/KernelExplainer) and LIME artefacts for validation/test splits.
+Outputs will be written to `results/explainability/{model}/` with manifests to simplify documentation.
-- **Key feature signals:** Across both splits, self-reported health remains the dominant driver, followed by activity/fatigue markers (`numeric__dosprt`, `numeric__flteeff`, `numeric__slprl`) and anthropometrics/smoking habits (`numeric__weighta`, `numeric__height`, `numeric__cgtsmok`).
-NeuralNetwork_Tuned adds psychosocial cues (happiness, diet frequency), confirming complementary behaviours to highlight in the clinical discussion.
-- **Threshold recommendations:** The recall-first tuning sweep feeds into `results/metrics/threshold_recommendations.csv`; current max-F1 cutoffs sit at 0.65 for LogisticRegression_Tuned/NeuralNetwork_Tuned/XGBoost_Tuned and 0.60 for RandomForest_Tuned.
-These values are exposed to end users in the Gradio demo and will guide Week 7–8 calibration workshops.
-- **Dockerised delivery:** The notebook and Gradio services run inside Docker (`docker/docker-compose.yml`).
-The Gradio container runs `app/app_gradio.py`, surfaces each tuned model via a dropdown, applies the recommended threshold, and (for tree models) renders SHAP contributions inline.
-Shareable public links are supported by default to ease supervisor reviews.
+- **Threshold recommendations:** Post-tuning metrics will drive a threshold sweep (`results/metrics/threshold_sweep.csv`) so we can recommend operating points before integrating XAI into the user-facing demo.
+- **Docker/Gradio integration:** Docker compose services and the Gradio UI (`app/app_gradio.py`) will be finalised in Weeks 7–8 so stakeholders can experiment with tuned models, adjust thresholds, and view local explanations without leaving the browser.

-### 2.8 Summary
+### 3.8 Summary

 The reviewed literature confirms the growing importance of interpretability in medical AI.
 While ensemble and deep models yield strong predictive results, their lack of transparency limits real-world use.